anthonymp13/InvoiceGenerator/README.md

 ## Anthony Poleski Individual Project

-Anthony Poleski's Individual Project for Enterprise Java
+Individual Project for Enterprise Java

 ### Problem Statement:

-My goal is to allow for small businesses, specifically in the tree care industry to send invoices from an online application, to save time, money, and effort.
-This application will also allow for easier analytics and file management.
+A problem that small businesses face is expensive accounting software that is complex and has extra functionality that you pay for, but may never use or understand.
+My goal is to create a simpler application that is free for any number of users to use.
+This will allow for businesses to put more time and resources into their mission.

 ### Project Technologies/Techniques